 TONGASS NATIONAL FOREST

-So much hard work was done over the course of the public comment period on the proposed Alaska specific Roadless Rule exemption draft Environmental Impact Statement (EIS)—400,000 individual comments were submitted; 13 tribes and city governments in SE Alaska, 254 commercial fisherman in SE Alaska, more than 100 elected officials, nearly 200 businesses in Alaska and the lower-48, and 234 scientists told the U.S. Forest Service that they oppose removing Roadless Rule protections from the Tongass National Forest.
-A final EIS is expected to be released in May, and until then, we will continue to build support for the Roadless Area Conservation Act in both the House and Senate.
+So much hard work was done over the course of the public comment period on the proposed Alaska specific Roadless Rule exemption draft Environmental Impact Statement (EIS)—400,000 individual comments were submitted; 13 tribes and city governments in SE Alaska, 254 commercial fisherman in SE Alaska, more than 100 elected officials, nearly 200 businesses in Alaska and the lower-48, and 234 scientists told the U.S. Forest Service that they oppose removing Roadless Rule protections.
+Altogether 96% of all of the comments received were in support of keeping Roadless Rule protections.

 NATIONAL PETROLEUM RESERVE-ALASKA

-In 2019 the Bureau of Land Management started the process to create a new integrated activity plan (IAP) for the National Petroleum Reserve-Alaska.
+In 2019 the Bureau of Land Management (BLM) started the process to create a new integrated activity plan (IAP) for the National Petroleum Reserve-Alaska.
 All action alternatives propose opening additional areas in the Teshekpuk Lake Special Area to oil and gas leasing and industrial activity, and all eliminate the Colville River Special Area.
 BLM should instead strengthen protections for these special areas, not undermine or erase them from the map.